Know Your (Incentive Stock) Options

 What are Incentive Stock Options?

-ISOs are a type of stock option that allows employees to purchase stock in the company at a discounted price, known as the exercise price.
-The exercise price is set at the time the option is granted, and the employee has a certain period of time to exercise the option, typically 10 years.
-If the company's stock price increases, the employee can sell the stock and make a profit, which is known as a capital gain.
+ISOs are a type of stock option that allows employees to purchase stock in the company at a predetermined price, known as the exercise price.
+The exercise price is set at the time the option is granted and must be at or above the fair market value (FMV) of the company’s stock on the grant date.
+The employee has a certain period of time to exercise the option, typically 10 years.
+If the company's stock price increases, the employee can exercise the option, purchase the stock at the exercise price, and potentially sell it at the higher market price, resulting in a capital gain.

 The Tax Benefits of ISOs

-However, the alternative minimum tax (AMT) can sometimes impact the tax benefits of ISOs.
+The alternative minimum tax (AMT) can sometimes impact the tax benefits of ISOs.
 The AMT is a separate tax system designed to ensure that taxpayers with high income and substantial deductions pay at least a minimum amount of tax.
-When an ISO is exercised, the spread between the exercise price and the stock's fair market value is added to the taxpayer's taxable income for the year, which can trigger the AMT.
-As a result, the taxpayer may have to pay the AMT on the spread, even though they have not yet sold the stock and are not yet eligible for the long-term capital gains treatment.
+When an ISO is exercised, the spread between the exercise price and the stock's fair market value at the time of exercise is added to the taxpayer's AMT income for the year.
+This can trigger the AMT, meaning the taxpayer may have to pay the AMT on the spread, even though they have not yet sold the stock and realized the gain.

 It's important to consider the potential impact of the AMT on ISOs when making decisions about exercising and selling stock options.
-It's recommended to consult with a financial or tax advisor for personalized advice.
+Consulting with a financial or tax advisor for personalized advice is recommended.

 The Difference between ISOs and Non-Qualified Stock Options (NSOs)